epfl-ada/ada-2021-project-f-jab/README.md

 - Ise latent analysis like PCA and reduce dimensionality to 2D for a simple visual inspection.

 We plan on investigating RQ5:
--Calculate the mean number of quotes on movies and series on a daily basis and calculate confidence intervals with bootstrapping.
+-  Calculate the mean number of quotes on movies and series on a daily basis and calculate confidence intervals with bootstrapping.
--Use regression for comparison of the mean number of quotes across movies and series.
+-  Use regression for comparison of the mean number of quotes across movies and series.

 Eventually implement a "WhoSaidIt!" function as a fun interactive feature.
 Here we could simply do a document search using some kind of yet undetermined information retrrieval method such as cosine distance or vector space retrieval.